 - Be enthusiastic and present a positive Christianity (not "Churchianity").

-- If serving outisde your home country represent Christ, not your home country.
+- If serving outside your home country, represent Christ not your home country.

 - Keep your focus: Witness for Christ.

 How to burn cross-cultural ministry bridges

 Destroying ministry opportunities and relationships